timmoy/Git-Exercises/files/README.md

 ### Well hello there!

-This directory is meant to hold various files for the exercises.
+This directory holds the files that you should be referencing for Lab1 and Lab2.

-Switching to a different branch might surprise you!